 ORS has a referral, liaison, and consultative relationship with the CRPs.
 ORS funds a continuum of Supported Employment services through the customer-selected CRP.
-The objective of the SE services is an integrated competitive employment outcome paid at or above minimum wage.
+These services are provided after placement with Title I funds being used prior to the placement for those seeking supported employment outcomes.
+The objective of the SE services is to support and individual in maintaining an integrated competitive employment outcome paid at or above minimum wage.
 ORS, as a leader, trainer, and funding source of supported employment services, engages CRPs who also rely on BHDDH funding to provide the long-term supports that help sustain employment.
 Long-term supports are planned for and included in the customer's ORS Individualized Plan for Employment (IPE).
 These plans are individualized and define the scope and specific Supported Employment service.
-WIOA/RSA funding for SE services is limited by several considerations: services will be available for (individuals with the most significant disabilities found eligible for SE services and a limitation of supported employment services up to 24 months, or for up to 48 months of extended services (after supported employment services) for youth until age 25 if no other funding source is available.
+WIOA/RSA funding for SE services is limited by several considerations: services will be available for (individuals with the most significant disabilities found eligible for VR services and who need intensive supported employment services, and extended services after the transition from support provided by ORS in order to perform work, and a limitation of supported employment services up to 24 months, or for up to 48 months of extended services (after supported employment services) for youth until age 25 if no other funding source is available.
 Natural supports can and should be explored when available.